galanisl/loh_scripts/README.md

 ## Last compiled

-This document was knitted on 08 June 2020.
+This document was knitted on 22 September 2020.